alef-thallys/CodeWars/README.md

 # CodeWars
-Here is the description and solution of some codewars challenges
+Here are my solutions to some codewars challenges I managed to complete.